Freedom Fighters (video game)

-Freedom Fighters is a 2003 third-person shooter video game for the PlayStation 2, GameCube, Xbox and Microsoft Windows.
-It was developed by IO Interactive and published by Electronic Arts.
+Freedom Fighters is a 2003 third-person shooter video game for the PlayStation 2, GameCube, Xbox, and Microsoft Windows.
+It was developed by IO Interactive and published by EA Games.

 The game is set in an alternate history in which the Soviet Union has invaded and occupied New York City.
-The player takes the role of Christopher Stone, a plumber turned resistance movement leader, fighting against the invaders.
+The player takes the role of Christopher Stone, a plumber turned resistance movement leader, fighting against the invaders in Manhattan, Brooklyn, and on Governors Island.

-The game was re-released digitally on September 21, 2020, by IO Interactive for PC on Steam, GOG, and Epic Games Store.
-Included in the purchase of the re-release is the full "Official Freedom Fighters soundtrack" together with 2 bonus tracks that were never included in the game.
+The Windows version of the game was re-released digitally on September 21, 2020, by IO Interactive on Steam, GOG.com, and Epic Games Store.
+Included in the purchase of the re-release is the full "Official Freedom Fighters soundtrack" together with two bonus tracks that were never included in the game.